 With regards to ongoing screening for metachronous tumours, based on UKCGG Consensus guidelines [22], we would recommend annual symptom review, blood pressure monitoring and biochemistry with plasma metanephrines (with 24 hour urinary metanephrines an alternative especially in children).
 Imaging should include neck, thorax, abdomen and pelvis at baseline, followed by 3-5 yearly screening, preferably with MRI, recognising that follow up of the original tumour region may be more frequent.
 Ongoing follow-up should take place in an Endocrinology clinic or Joint Endocrine-Genetics clinic.

 The UKCGG guidelines did not make recommendations for pituitary screening.
 This is in part due to the low penetrance for pituitary adenoma, but also the relatively high rate of incidental detection of non-functional microadenoma, estimated to be 10% or greater in a healthy population [23].
-At present, we would not recommend routine pituitary imaging, in line with a recent international consensus guideline on screening in SDHx carriers [7].
+At present, we would not recommend routine pituitary imaging, in line with a recent international consensus guideline on screening in SDHx PGV carriers [7].
 Consideration of annual prolactin and IGF1 and requesting that the MRI neck includes a cut through the pituitary has been proposed as a screening recommendation [11].
 At present, we would only recommend this within the context of a trial or service evaluation and suggest that recommendations are revisited in the future as more data becomes available.

 Predictive SDHA testing